dills003/Advanced_Lane_Finding-Project4/writeup.md

 | 1110, 720     | 1095, 720      |
 | 200, 720      | 185, 720        |

 I verified that my perspective transform was working as expected by drawing the `srcs` and `dsts` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+This image also contains the polyfit lines found in the next step.

 ![alt text][image4]